-Schneider Fellows Program (undergrad and grad)
+Schneider Fellows Program (all students)

 Through the Schneider Fellows program, Stanford students spend a summer or a year working at leading U.S. nongovernmental organizations (NGOs) in the sustainable energy field.

-Shultz Energy Fellowships (undergrad and grad)
+Shultz Energy Fellowships (all students)

 Shultz Energy Fellowships offers a suite of paid, energy-related public service internships for Stanford students in California, Colorado, Utah, and Hawaii during the summer.